September 30, 2022

 When to avoid this approach

 When you build software/websites in a large team I would not use this artisanal approach.
 However, before you fully dismiss it, you should realize that a lot of efficient projects involve very little teamwork at all.
-A strict seperation between front-end and back-end is often made to make sure developers can work as autonomously as possible.
+A strict separation between front-end and back-end is often made to make sure developers can work as autonomously as possible.
 Are you the sole owner of your (front-end or back-end) code?
 Then the artisanal approach could very well be a valid one.
 If you write the code together with somebody else, I would always try to find some common ground first.

 The take-away